pkardas/notes/books/ddia.md

 separate database.
 This separate database is called a data warehouse.

 Data warehouse - separate database that analyst can query without affecting OLTP operations.
 Read-only copy of the data.
-Data extracted fro OLTP databases, transformed into analysis-friendly schema.
-Process fo getting data info the ware house is known as Extract-Transform-Load.
+Data extracted from OLTP databases, transformed into analysis-friendly schema.
+Process fo getting data info the warehouse is known as Extract-Transform-Load.
 Biggest advantage of OLAP for analysis is that this database can be optimised for large queries.

 Many data warehouses use star schema (dimensional modeling).
 Variation of this schema is called the snowflake schema.
 Snowflakes are more normalised than stars.

 Fact tables are often 100 columns wide, however `SELECT * ` queries are rarely used.
 In most OLTP databases, storage is laid out in a row-oriented fashion.
 How to execute queries more efficiently?
 The idea behind column-oriented storage is
-simple: don't store all the values from one row together, but store all values from each columns together.
-Eg. one file = one column - much faster than parsing each row.
+simple: don't store all the values from one row together, but store all values from each column together. e.g. one file = one column - much faster than parsing each row.

 Columns can be compressed using for example bitmap encoding - unique values encoded using bits.
 Efficient in situations